By Green Dog Pet Supply

 – If you have a new dog, please don’t make plans to bring them to a fireworks display or party that might have exploding fireworks overhead.
 The crowds and the very big noise and smells of the explosives can all be very overwhelming to a dog, and could create a fear of fireworks or loud noises where they might not have had one before.

 –As people generally start setting off a few fireworks in the days leading up to July 4th, you can use these intermittent pops and bangs as opportunities!
+(You can also use YouTube videos of fireworks on your TV, starting with no volume and working up to louder fireworks noises)

 Keep some very high value treats nearby and when you hear a pop, act like that’s a really great opportunity for your dog for fun and treats.
 Many dogs will start to feel more tolerant of noises if noises predict that good things will come to them.
 If nothing else, at least don’t act like you’re worried that they will be frightened by the noises or they might pick up on that and be frightened.
-Best to either ignore the noise or even better, act like you think it’s fun and treat-worth– We do have a variety of calming treats in the store that are certainly helpful to many pets.
+Best to either ignore the noise or even better, act like you think it’s fun and treat-worthy– We do have a variety of calming treats in the store that are certainly helpful to many pets.
 We’ve had great results with each of them, but each pet responds differently to different formulas – now’s the time to try them to see how they affect your pets.
 Trying something ahead of time allows you to make sure it has a positive effect, and lets you to have time to return one and try another if it doesn’t help during those pesky “warm-up” days where people start setting fireworks off in the evenings before the 4th.

 Our favorites are: